Brown-University-Library/easyborrow_controller/README.md

 In 2005 ago the [Library](http://library.brown.edu) made a decision to privilege giving patrons as deep and wide a choice of books as possible -- rather than promoting _our_ holdings specifically.

-We encouraged them to start at [WorldCat](http://www.worldcat.org) to browse and search -- and our job would be to get them their chosen books with no more effort on their part.
+We encouraged them to start at [WorldCat](http://www.worldcat.org) to browse and search -- our job would be to get them their chosen books with no more effort on their part.

 We repurposed the WorldCat openUrl link-resolver to take a patron to a landing page under our control.
 (Now openUrls reach the landing page from numerous sources.)
 If the requested item is a book which is not available locally, it goes into an [easyBorrow](http://library.brown.edu/borrowing/easyBorrow.php) flow.
 This code manages that flow.
 The basic overview is that this code:
 - checks to see if a new request exists, and if so